kev231998/probemon/README.md

   -s, --stdout          also log probe request to stdout -v, --version         show version and exit
 ```

+## mapot.py
+A flask *app* to serve in real time the probe requests stats and charts.

+### How to run it ?
+You can serve the *app* with a webserver like *gunicorn*.
+For example:

+    gunicorn -w 4 -b 127.0.0.1:4000 mapot:app

+More details in the *README.md* in `src/www`

 ### plot script
 This script simplifies the analysis of the recorded data by drawing a chart that plots the presence of